bytedance/TiktokBusinessPlugin/README.md

 Every time the end user tries to connect with Tiktok in any pages of the external merchant platform, a new tab whose url contains the query `external_data` will open up.
 In this doc, we are going to specify how the `external_data` is generated.

+### Terms definition
+- External merchant: Online merchant who wants to integrate with TiktokBusiness Plugin

+- Shop: The shop on the external merchant's platform.

+- Merchant Install App Page: Some external merchants deem any external integration(e.g. into Tiktok or FB) as the creation of  a new
+  App on their own platform, and always come up with a page which ask the user to "install" the app.
+If this is the case, this page should be the first page the user lands on.
+  The end user will see the **Splash page** defined below after the installation.
+  Note that not all external merchant has this concept and this page can be ignored if so.

+- Splash Page: The page which is shown to the end users when the connection between the external merchant and tiktok is not built.
+Normally we assume that there is a **Connect** button on the Splash page

+- Onboarding flow: which includes the Tiktok's `auth page` and `setup page`.

+- Management page: Once the user finishes the onboarding flow, he/she will see the management page on the external merchant platform.
+This page displays all the config items the user went through as well as the status of the catalog.

 ### Why does `external_data` come into play?
 1. The user clicks the **Connect** button on the **Splash Page**